sanskrit/learnsanskrit.org/content/guide/sentences/participles.md

 kariSyan
 about to do

-kRta
+kRtam
 (has been) done

 kRtavAn
 (has) done

-kartavya
+kartavyam
-should or must do
+should or must be done

 }